Hyogo Gubernatorial Election: Information of Unknown Authenticity Has Spread

 Similarly, in the Tokyo gubernatorial election in July and the recent House of Representatives election, certain candidates and political parties made great strides beyond expectations by making full use of social media.

-Information on social media is not only a mixture of falsehood and fact, but also there are more than a few irresponsible posts that seem to be aimed at generating advertising revenues.
+Information on social media is, in not a few cases, not only a mixture of falsehood and fact, but also there are more than a few irresponsible posts that seem as if they were aimed at generating advertising revenues.

 If the will of the people is formed due to the influence of posts that appear to be aimed at defaming opposing candidates, it will be impossible to maintain fairness and impartiality in elections, which will invite a crisis of democracy.
 Political parties should deepen discussions on how social media and elections should be.